iPhone's Face ID isn't perfect, but you can make it better

 Using Face ID requires you to think more about how you hold the phone.
 You may have to move your head and arm to unlock it, making sure it can see your face clearly while you keep eyes locked on the screen.
 Don't expect it to work while multitasking.

 It takes some getting use to, but it does get smoother over time.
 Except when it comes to unlocking the phone while lying in bed.
-You may just have to give up on that one.
+I just gave up on that one.

 Face ID 2: The biggest improvement on the iPhone XS?